This job search feature is for Premium Users.

 Work Experience in a Related Occupation

 Applicants to physician assistant graduate programs typically need patient care experience for admission or to be competitive in entering the programs.
-Work as a nursing assistant, or similar care position typically fulfills patient care experience requirements for admission to academic programs.
+Work as an EMT or paramedic, registered nurse, nursing assistant, or similar care position typically fulfills patient care experience requirements for admission to academic programs.
 Some applicants gain healthcare experience through volunteer opportunities at hospitals or clinics, or working with special-needs or at-risk groups, such as orphaned youth or homeless populations.
 For specific requirements, contact the program in which you are interested.

 Licenses, Certifications, and Registrations